swt30/thesis/chapters/01-introduction/01-introduction.md

 These models are inspired by earlier successes with stellar structure models, which are key to interpreting observations of stars.
 The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.

-> TODO: Cite recent review papers by @Guillot2015 and @Baraffe2014
+![
+  Example of some early internal structure models for Solar System planets, Jupiter in this case.
+  On the left, a wholly convective model; on the right, a model with a radiative window.
+  --- *From @Guillot1995*
+](jupiter-pie-structures){#fig:jupiter-pie-structures}

-Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980.], but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
+Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980 or @Guillot1995.] but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
-Since then, a number of internal structure models have been developed specifically for exoplanets, with work beginning about a decade ago.^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007]
+Since then, a number of internal structure models have been developed specifically for exoplanets,^[@Guillot1999] with work on super-Earths beginning about a decade ago.^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007; a recent review for giant planets is provided by @Guillot2015]
 In a nutshell, the basic assumption is that the internal structure may be modelled in one dimension by using similar equations to those of stellar structure.^[See @sec:watery-planet-interiors for more on these models.]

 Such one-dimensional modelling has been carried out for a number of bodies, including rocky/icy planets.^[@Valencia2006; @Valencia2007a; @Seager2007; @Nettelmann2011]